Saffr0n1/PandaAI/README.md

 # PandaAI

-Basic, all-python chess AI made in the process of learning some libraries.
+Basic all-python chess AI made in the process of learning some libraries.

 # Dependencies